hellolenny/zMug.js/README.md

 #### Example

-As a case in-point, I need to build two divs and a p.
+As a case in-point, I need to build two divs and a p with various attributes, classes and children elements.
 Your data should be something like this:

 1. "name" and "type": **name and value must have the same length**.
 You'll get a critical error if they don't match.
-If you need only one element
+If you need only one element, these can be strings.

   - In our example: